Frequently asked questions

 Are you multilingual?

-All information in the visitor centre is available in three languages: Dutch, German and English.
-Guided tours can also be given in German or English, but only by appointment.
+The information in the Wadden Sea Experience is currently available in 2 languages: Dutch and English.
+Tours can also be given in German or English, but only by appointment.

 Are you accessible to people with disabilities?

-Do companions of disabled people have to pay entrance fees?
+Do carers of disabled people have to pay an entrance fee?

 Can I borrow a wheelchair?